mpospisil/poc-projects/ConnectionRestApiClients/clients/python/docs/ProjectApi.md

 # **get_active_projects**
 > List[ConProject] get_active_projects()

-Get the list of projects in the service which were opened by the client which was connected by M:IdeaStatiCa.ConnectionRestApi.Controllers.ProjectController.ConnectClient
+Get the list of projects in the service which were opened by the client which was connected by M:IdeaStatiCa.ConnectionRestApi.Controllers.ClientController.ConnectClient

 ### Example